 Dessert at Alter was like a visit to a Wynwood art gallery as options, Gourmet Cheese Platter, Pickled Peach and Chevre Goat Cheese Panna cotta and the Whipped Malted Chocolate with hazelnuts and chocolate twigs were impressive to behold and delicious.
 UPDATE: Alter is no longer open for lunch but many of the above items are on the dinner menu.
 Alter 223 NW 23rd St. Miami FL

 Friday 6:30 pm- Happy Hour at NaiYaRa in Sunset Harbour is fun and very buzz worthy, as Chef Bee, who always seems to be smiling and greeting guests offers not only specialty cocktails, wine and beer at reduced prices ranging from $3.50-$7, but also an entire menu of $7- bar snacks like Spicy Thai Wings, White Fish Tacos and Crispy Pad Thai.
 Easily you can make a meal at Happy Hour, which is offered 7 days a week from 5-7 pm.
-We decided to stay for dinner and of course, NaiYaRa also is participating in Miami Spice with a nice selection of favorites like Beef Jerky and NaiYaRa roll and Pad See Ew and Red Curry, but we opted to order a la carte as didn’t want to pass up some of my favorites, the Crispy Bok Choi, Thai Street Dumplings, Tempura Soft Shell Crab or Chef Bee’s newest addition, NaiYaRa fried chicken with dipping sauce.
+We decided to stay for dinner and ordered favorites like Beef Jerky and NaiYaRa roll and Pad See Ew and Red Curry, and some of my favorites, the Crispy Bok Choi, Thai Street Dumplings, Tempura Soft Shell Crab or Chef Bee’s newest addition, NaiYaRa fried chicken with dipping sauce.
 NaiYaRa should be on your list of hot new spots in Miami Beach.
+AND NOW OPEN FOR SUNDAY BRUNCH.
 NaiYaRa 1854 Bay Road.
 Miami Beach FL.